As a startup, does the sales and distribution strategy bring lasting success, or is it quality of product?

 2. Sales-driven companies can turn into service organizations

 However, one of the major drawbacks of a sales driven company is that they lack resources to service their customers beyond the initial sales.
-So this business model tends to work well for a service organization.

 Every salesman knows this: In most organizations, salespeople work under immense pressure.
 You have to make a sale.